Skip to content

 What happens if the shipping charge isn’t correct?

-Our courier partners, Post Haste use address validation and may reclassify the delivery zone, which may result in extra costs and delays.
+Our courier partners, Post Haste use address validation and may reclassify the delivery zone, which could result in extra costs and delays.
 We reserve the right to adjust shipping charges after checkout and payment if the delivery address provided falls into a higher tier such as rural zone or offshore island surcharge zones.
-If this happens, we will contact you to confirm the revised cost before dispatching your order.
+If this happens, we will contact you first to confirm the revised cost before dispatching your order.

 The Post Haste online address checker tool can be accessed here for your convenience: